wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 Download the latest FRC Radio Configuration Utility Installer from the following links:

+.. note:: There are no changes to this tool for the 2021 season so the 20.0.0 version is still the latest available.

 `FRC Radio Configuration 20.0.0 <https://firstfrc.blob.core.windows.net/frc2020/Radio/FRC_Radio_Configuration_20_0_0.zip>`_

 `FRC Radio Configuration 20.0.0 Israel Version <https://firstfrc.blob.core.windows.net/frc2020/Radio/FRC_Radio_Configuration_20_0_0_IL.zip>`_